CollectionBuilder/collectionbuilder-gh/pages/documentation.md

 2. Navigate to the [CollectionBuilder](https://github.com/CollectionBuilder/collectionbuilder-gh){:target="_blank" rel="noopener"} repository.
 2. Click the green "Use This Template" button.
 3. This brings you to a "Create a new repository" form.
 Follow these steps:
     - **Enter your new repository name**.
-It is best to use a naming convention without spaces or odd characters.
-We often append `_source` or `_draft` to our projects to keep track of the status.
+Use a lowercase name without spaces or odd characters (underscore `_` or dash `-` are okay).
+This name will become part of your site URL, so think through how it will look as a link.
+    - Most users should choose "Public" repository.
+For hosting on GitHub Pages it *must* be public unless you upgrade to a paid account.
+    - Leave the "Include all branches" option **Unchecked**! (you do not want all branches, only the main/master branch)
     - Click on the green button "**Create repository from template**."
 This will take you to your new repository.

 ------